justinpombrio/synless/doc/design.md

 # Design of Synless

-**While the following is written in present tense, Synless has not yet been implemented, and these are only tentative plans.**
+**This whole project is in a pre-alpha stage.
+Even the design documents are under construction at best.
+Synless does not yet exist.**

 Synless will be built on a client-server architecture.
 Let's look at the design from the inside-out.
 Inside the Server is the Engine.
 The